 Those that have never been to Africa often believe that potentially dangerous animals like lions and buffalos roam freely through the streets.
 The reality is that the vast majority of wildlife is now confined to national parks and game reserves.
 When on safari, the best way to stay safe is to stay in your vehicle or camp, and to follow the instructions of your guide carefully if you venture out on a walking safari.

 You may well encounter monkeys and baboons in urban areas, and these can give a nasty bite if cornered.
 Many snakes and spiders are also venomous, and you should always check your shoes carefully before putting them on (especially in rural areas).
 Generally, a no-touch policy is the safest policy.
 This is also true for domestic animals, and especially stray dogs which can sometimes carry rabies.

 If You Are a Victim of Crime

-If you get robbed, mugged, or conned while traveling in Africa, get a police report.
-Most insurance companies, travel agencies, and embassies will require a police report before they replace your valuables and/or your passports and tickets.
+If you are the victim of a crime while traveling in Africa, make sure to get a police report.
+Most insurance companies, travel agencies, and embassies will require a police report before they replace your valuables and/or your passport and tickets.
 A visit to an African police station will be an experience in itself.
 Be polite and friendly and agree to a fee if one is asked for.
 Contact your credit card company directly if your credit cards are stolen.
 Contact your embassy if your passport is stolen.